metonymic-smokey/JavaGC/README.md

 The Object Analyzer runs a given Java program in a modified JVM ([AntTracks JVM](./ant-tracks-jvm/)) that collects profiling information for every single object that was allocated and details of every garbage collection event.
 The JVM writes this information to highly compressed trace files which are read by the [Analyzer](./ant-tracks-analyzer) and converted to Parquet files.
 The processed file is used to generate a few visualizations using the [analysis scripts](./analysis).

-More details can be found in the paper titled "Analysis of Garbage Collection Patterns to Extend Microbenchmarks for Big Data Workloads" (TODO: the ACM digital library link will be provided here once published.).
+More details can be found in the paper titled ["Analysis of Garbage Collection Patterns to Extend Microbenchmarks for Big Data Workloads"](https://dl.acm.org/doi/10.1145/3491204.3527473).

 ## Usage